agama-point/micropython-ndeflib/README.md

-# undeflib
+# micropython-ndeflib
-uNDEF library for micropython
+NDEF library for micropython